j0yk1ll/scientific-retrieval-engine/README.md

 - `search_citations(paper_id)`
 - `clear_papers_and_evidence()`

-Each function leverages dedicated service clients (OpenAlex, Semantic Scholar, Unpaywall, and OpenCitations) and caches papers/evidence only for the active session.
+Each function leverages dedicated service clients (OpenAlex, Semantic Scholar, Unpaywall, and OpenCitations) and stores papers/evidence only for the active session.
 Re-running `search_papers` with the same query can return new results as upstream sources evolve.

 ### Supported inputs and scope